Going for gold!

 AJ Bell – still SIGT’s largest holding, despite selling half of the position at IPO

-As QuotedData have discussed in its previous notes, SIGT has held a position in AJ Bell (www.ajbell.co.uk) for many years, as an unquoted holding.
+As we have discussed in our previous notes, SIGT has held a position in AJ Bell (www.ajbell.co.uk) for many years, as an unquoted holding.
 AJ Bell listed on the London Stock Exchange on 7 December 2018 (Ticker: AJB) and SIGT sold 50% of its position as part of the IPO.
 However, as illustrated in Figure 12, the share price roughly doubled on the first day of trading and has risen further.
 The effect is that it continues to be SIGT’s largest holding (7.6% of SGIT’s portfolio as at 31 May 2019) although it is now classified as a UK direct equity holding (having previously been classified as a specialist asset).
-It is noteworthy that SIGT is now out of the lock-up period (a pre-determined period, following an initial public offering where large shareholders are restricted from selling their shares) that it had for AJ Bell and, whilst it has not indicated its intentions, the managers now have the option to reduce the holding should they see an opportunity to lock in some profit.
+It is noteworthy that SIGT is now out of the lock-up period that it had for AJ Bell and, whilst it has not indicated its intentions, the managers now have the option to reduce the holding should they see an opportunity to lock in some profit.

 Kier Group – “not a permanent loss of capital”